ygthns/activity-bot/README.md

 1. If you don't see any commits on a certain day, keep in mind that GitCon might choose not to make any commits on a given day.
 It's all part of giving your GitHub activity a genuine look!

-Feel free to check out [Yigithan Saglam](https://github.com/ygthns) on GitHub.
+Feel free to check out [Yigithan Saglam](https://github.com/ygthns) on GitHub!